adamel99/DoomsProd-Store/README.md

 - Add frontend integration tests for cart, checkout, and admin product flows.
 - Move demo credentials out of seeders and into documented local-only fixtures.
 - Add CI for linting, tests, and migration checks.

-## Why I Built It

-I built this project to connect my background in music production, software engineering, and audio technology.
-It gave me a realistic way to practice the problems that matter in production apps: payments, files, permissions, secure delivery, admin tooling, and a frontend that feels like an actual product rather than a demo shell.